 College should, above all, be a fun experience – but that doesn’t mean you shouldn’t combine fun with enriching experiences which might help further your career.

 Take a formal composition course and learn how to write music – games always need soundtracks, and being able to advise on this element will make you a more valuable game designer.

-Same can be said for other creative classes, and anything that builds leadership and business skills.
+The same can be said for other creative classes and anything that builds leadership and business skills.

 The final thing you should think about while you’re at college (and I know I’ve already given you a lot to think about) is internships and work experience.

 Thinking in advance about how you will spend your summer means that it won’t be a summer wasted on the path to your dream career.

 Employers really do look for students with work experience in the industry, so securing at least one placement as part of your degree or over summer is a worthwhile thing to do, no matter how hard it might be.

 There are loads of websites out there, from the bottom with Craig’s List all the way up to purpose-built job-hunting sites, where employers can list internships and work experience opportunities.

 Most of these sites have the employer pay the fee for listing the job so that you can browse positions for free.

 If you live near a city, send in resumes to any local studios.